Back

-Woman from Conca di Venafri in the Province of Terra di Lavoro in the Kingdom of Naples
+Woman from Conca di Venafro in the Province of Terra di Lavoro in the Kingdom of Naples

 Bartolomeo Pinelli

-• Woman from Conca di Venafri in the Province of Terra di Lavoro in the Kingdom of Naples 2
+• Woman from Conca di Venafro in the Province of Terra di Lavoro in the Kingdom of Naples 2

-• Woman from Conca di Venafri in the Province of Terra di Lavoro in the Kingdom of Naples 3
+• Woman from Conca di Venafro in the Province of Terra di Lavoro in the Kingdom of Naples 3

 Basic information